maitrinhdnc/Ubuntu-19.04-Install-Basic-Softwares/README.md

 ibus restart
 </pre>

-<p> Beside that, I also install some softwares which already have in Software Ubuntu such as:
+<p> Beside that, I also installed some softwares which are already had in Software Ubuntu such as:
  <i>Visual Studio, Sublime Text, Slack, ...</i>
 </p>